MENTAL WELL-BEING DURING ISOLATION

 and Individual Therapeutic Outfit

-This applied research examines human adaptation to required isolation and confinement by integrating biophilic design, biotechnology, and environmental psychology.
-It focuses on the human sensory systems, exploring how whole environments or their individual elements can influence perception and enhance well-being.
+This applied research examines human adaptation to required isolation and confinement (IC) by integrating biophilic design, biotechnology, and environmental psychology.
+It focuses on the human sensory systems, exploring how whole environments or their individual elements can influence perception and enhance well-being and resilience.

-1. How to stimulate human perceptual systems during isolation and confinement to effectively mitigate psychological impacts?
+1. How to stimulate human perceptual systems during IC to effectively mitigate psychological impacts?

-2. What environmental elements should be synergized to create nurturing habitats in extreme environments?
+2. Which environmental elements can be synergized to design nurturing habitats, despite IC?

-1. Develop a reliable, autonomous technological aid to enhance mental well-being for individuals in isolation and confinement.
+1. Develop a reliable and autonomous aid to enhance mental well-being for individuals in required IC.

 3. Deepen the understanding of humanity's intrinsic connection to nature and its positive effects on mental health and the human psyche, both on Earth and in outer space.

-Secondary Data Analysis: Previous space missions, psychological interventions, isolation and confinement coping mechanisms, human and plant sensorial experimentation.
+Secondary Data Analysis: Previous space missions' psychological interventions, coping mechanisms for IC, human and plant sensory experimentation, and psychoactive medicine.

-Design and Development: Biorobotic monitoring system that functions as both an autonomous mental health monitor and a therapeutic ally, providing real-time guidance to astronauts to support their mental well-being.
+Design and Development: Biotech psychological system that functions as both an autonomous mental health monitor and a therapeutic ally, providing real-time guidance to support astronauts’ mental well-being during long duration space missions.

 Complex Systems Thinking: Analyzes interactions between humans and their environments, biophilic elements, and cognitive supports, uncovering patterns and strategies to enhance resilience and mental health.